Durenlab/RegNMF/README.md

 ### Fifth step

 Use "Visualization" to draw peaks and regulations in each clusters.
-The result will be outputted as "result.pdf"
+The result will be output as "result.pdf"

 ```R
 Visualization(wholef=in_foldername,